linkerd/website/linkerd.io/content/blog/announcing-linkerd-2-8.md

 ## And lots more

-Linkerd 2.8 also has a tremendous list of other improvements, performance enhancements, and bug fixes, includng:
+Linkerd 2.8 also has a tremendous list of other improvements, performance enhancements, and bug fixes, including:

 - The Helm chart is more flexible and modular, with new Prometheus configuration options.